wp-plugins/event-registration/readme.txt

 3. Activate the plugin, then read the directions (http://wpeventregister.com/wp-content/uploads/2012/05/EventRegistrationGuide_60008a.pdf).

 4. Create a new page on your site and title it Registration.
-On that page, in html view, put this text:   {EVRREGIS}  Save the page.
+On that page, in html view, put this text:   [EVR_EVENTS]  Save the page.

 5. Create another page on your site and title it Calendar.
 On that page, in html view, put this text:  {EVR_CALENDAR}  Save the page.